DTAS Resilience Fund — Proposal

 Heritage Storytelling Expert

-£8,000Cultybraggan’s story — a WW2 POW camp where German and Ukrainian prisoners were held, now community-owned and home to artists, craftspeople, and social enterprises — is internationally compelling.
-But it hasn’t been told yet.
-A storytelling expert walks the camp, interviews long-standing community members, and crafts the narrative that makes Cultybraggan impossible to ignore.
+£8,000Cultybraggan’s story — a WW2 POW camp where German and Ukrainian prisoners were held, now community-owned and home to artists, craftspeople, and social enterprises — is internationally compelling but hasn’t been told yet.
+A storytelling expert walks the camp, interviews community members, and crafts the narrative that makes Cultybraggan impossible to ignore.

 PR & Media Agency